zlatozar/study-paip/ch11/Readme.md

 - _What is a continuation?_

 Continuation packages the current state of the computation into a function, which can be stored away and invoked later.
+In this chapter continuations are stored in list and will be invoked later (if needed).
+This definition will be used later in the book (```call/cc```).

+This is not the meaning that is used in book - just list that contains data that could be used for the next step.